 Here are a few reasons someone should consider becoming a school counselor in the state of Michigan:

-- Nearly 7,000 educational, guidance, school, and vocational counselors work in Michigan.
+- Over 7,000 educational, guidance, school, and vocational counselors work in Michigan.

 - School counselors are rewarded as they encourage students to be motivated learners and facilitate their exploration of careers.